Anjuschenka/project-jacob/liascript-1.md

 ## Channels
 Here is a first overview over all chemistry-related channels of the portal:

 [Institut für Technische Chemie](https://video.tu-freiberg.de/channel/Institut-fuer-Technische-Chemie/94)
 > This channel has 20 videos which are mainly lectures in German.

 [Stöchiometrisches Rechnen und qualitative Anorganische Stoffanalyse](https://video.tu-freiberg.de/channel/Stoechiometrisches-Rechnen-und-qualitative-anorganische-Stoffanalyse/33)
 > This channel has 32 videos which are not open to the public.
+And logged in you have to make an abo.

 [Institut für Biowissenschaften](https://video.tu-freiberg.de/channel/Institut-fuer-Biowissenschaften/107)
 > This channel does not have any videos.